cloudfoundry/diego-ssh/README.md

 $ scp -P 2222 -oUser='diego:ssh-process-guid/0' my-local-file.json ssh.10.244.0.34.xip.io:my-remote-file.json
 ```

-The receptor credentials checked by the proxy are extracted from the
+The credentials checked by the proxy are configurable via the
-diegoAPIURL provided on the command line.
-The password provided by the client
+`--diegoCredentials` flag.
+The password provided by the client to the proxy
-to the proxy must match what is present in the URL for a successful
+must match what is present in the flag for successful authentication.
-authentication.

 This support is enabled with the `--enableDiegoAuth` flag.